ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 - `sudo ./recompile -d`: Use the default configuration to compiled kernel.
 - `sudo ./recompile -d -k 5.4.180`: Use the default configuration, and use the `-k` parameter to specify the kernel version to be compiled, and use `_` to link when multiple versions are compiled at the same time.
 - `sudo ./recompile -d -k 5.4.180 -a true`: Use the default configuration, and use the `-a` parameter to set whether to automatically upgrade to the latest kernel of the same series when compiling the kernel.
-- `sudo ./recompile -d -k 5.4.180 -n -xiaoming`: Use the default configuration, and use the `-n` parameter to set the kernel custom signature.
+- `sudo ./recompile -d -k 5.4.180 -n -good-luck`: Use the default configuration, and use the `-n` parameter to set the kernel custom signature.
 - `sudo ./recompile -d -k 5.4.180 -r kernel.org`: Use the default configuration, and set the kernel source code repository through the `-r` parameter.
-- `sudo ./recompile -d -k 5.10.100_5.4.180 -a true -n -xiaoming -r kernel.org`: Use the default configuration, and set through multiple parameters.
+- `sudo ./recompile -d -k 5.10.100_5.4.180 -a true -n -good-luck -r kernel.org`: Use the default configuration, and set through multiple parameters.

-💡Tip: Recommended Use the [.config](https://github.com/unifreq/arm64-kernel-configs) template and source code of `unifreq` to compile the `latest version` of [5.4](https://github.com/unifreq/linux-5.4.y) / [5.10](https://github.com/unifreq/linux-5.10.y) / [5.15](https://github.com/unifreq/linux-5.15.y), etc. `Other series or historical versions` can be compiled with [kernel.org](https://cdn.kernel.org/pub/linux/kernel/v5.x/).
-You can also use other kernel source code repositories.
+💡Tip: It is recommended to use the kernel source code of unifreq's [5.4](https://github.com/unifreq/linux-5.4.y), [5.10](https://github.com/unifreq/linux-5.10.y), [5.15](https://github.com/unifreq/linux-5.15.y) and other repositories for compilation.
+He has added drivers and patches for related boxes.
+It is recommended to use the templates in [tools/config](tools/config), which have been pre-configured according to the relevant boxes and can be customized on this basis.
+Other kernel sources such as [kernel.org](https://cdn.kernel.org/pub/linux/kernel/v5.x/) can also be used to compile.

 - ### Local compilation